velocity-forge/MacroVision/README.project.md

 ## Notes

 * Code for the app is currently configured to go into the `pages` directory (for [Next.js pages](https://nextjs.org/docs/basic-features/pages)) and `source` for theming, components, providers, helpers, etc.
 * Starting in Next.js v9.4, TypeScript errors do not show up in your browser when running the dev server (i.e. `npm run dev`).
 However, TS errors will prevent `next build` (i.e. `npm run build`) from running successfully.
-Be sure to run `npm run lint` and `npm run tsc` before committing and pushing code.
-This will give you lint and TS errors that will most likely cause your builds to fail.
+You can run `npm run lint` and `npm run tsc` to check for issues, which will give you lint and TS errors that will most likely cause your builds to fail.
+Note also that if you have [`husky`](https://typicode.github.io/husky/#/) installed, these will automatically run when you attempt to commit to a branch.
-    * For discussion: should we include a [TS checker in the config](https://github.com/vercel/next.js/issues/12735#issuecomment-629404102)?
-Note that a Next.js dev warns that [this will greatly slow development](https://github.com/vercel/next.js/issues/12735#issuecomment-629404842).
 * The current favicon implementation will probably not display correctly locally in Chrome (v94), but does display correctly in Firefox and Safari.
 Note that the favicon _does_ display correctly once deployed.
 Not sure why.